Skip to main content

 • “The gameplay is tedious and frustrating since it is packed with loads of unnecessary forced user interaction.”

-The graphics of the remake of "yu-no" have received mixed reviews, with some praising the updated art style as beautiful, while others lament the loss of the original's nostalgic aesthetic and the removal of certain content.
-Fans of the original may find the new art style generic and prefer the classic graphics, highlighting a subjective divide in visual preferences.
-Overall, the remake successfully recreates characters and scenes, but opinions vary widely based on individual tastes and familiarity with the original.
+The graphics of the remake of "yu-no" have received mixed reviews, with some praising the updated art style and beautiful visuals, while others lament the loss of the original's nostalgic aesthetic and the removal of certain content.
+Fans of the original may find the new art style generic and prefer the classic graphics, highlighting a divide in preference between newcomers and long-time players.
+Overall, the graphics are considered standard for a visual novel, with a subjective appeal depending on individual taste.

 • “The art style did change and this might annoy people that played the 1995 version first, but to me, who didn't know about that version, I really appreciate the current art style, which is beautiful.”